Updated on 02/07/17

 Meanwhile, the Bank for International Settlements (BIS) expressed concern about the next recession, stating that “recessions triggered by financial crises are typically preceded by sustained episodes of bubbly asset prices and debt-financed spending booms.”

 Do we have bubbly asset prices?
 Have we experienced a debt-financed spending boom?
 The BIS thinks so—which means the next recession may not only be close, but could be bigger than usual and come with a difficult recovery.

 Weather any financial climate with gold.
 Download Investing in Precious Metals 101 to learn the ins and outs of investing and start building your allocation.

-Knowing that gold is not correlated to the stock market—and that stocks usually fall in a recession—and that another recession will happen, it makes sense to buy gold now.
+Knowing that gold is not correlated to the stock market—and that stocks usually fall in a recession—and that another recession will happen, it makes sense to buy gold bullion (gold bars or gold coins) now.

 No prediction about future events or getting the timing right is required.

 You don’t buy homeowner’s insurance based on a prediction of when your house could burn down.
 You buy the insurance to limit your financial loss in case your house burns down.

 Regarding an economic collapse, there is no “in case”…

 ➢ The odds of another recession are 100%.

 History clearly shows this.
 Another recession is inescapable.